namecoin/dnssec-hsts-native/README.md

 DNSSEC-HSTS is a WebExtension that upgrades HTTP to HTTPS (simulating HSTS) for websites that support DANE (i.e. websites that list a TLSA record for TCP port 443).
 This is a reasonably good heuristic for preventing sslstrip-style attacks.

 This repository is for the native (Go) component of DNSSEC-HSTS.
+The native component is a fork of Miek Gieben's excellent `q` tool.

 ## Installation